-This ultra-creamy homemade Vegan Tzatziki Sauce is so quick and easy to make and has the perfect amount of tang and freshness.
+This ultra-creamy homemade vegan tzatziki sauce is so quick and easy to make and has the perfect amount of tang and freshness.
 All you need is cashews, lemon, cucumber, apple cider vinegar, fresh dill and garlic.
-Everything goes in your blender and out comes homemade tzatziki sauce that you wouldn’t believe is completely dairy-free.
+Everything goes in your blender and out comes homemade tzatziki sauce that you wouldn't believe is completely dairy-free.
 Serve this versatile sauce with falafel or any Mediterranean dish.
 I also like to use it as a salad dressing or a dip for my favorite raw or roasted vegetables.

-I am beyond obsessed with this simple and easy vegan tzatziki sauce recipe!
-Not only does it look just like the real deal, but it also has the rich tangy flavor and creamy texture that you would expect with tzatziki.
 The fresh lemon and vinegar provide the tang and the salt helps to bring it out.
 The fresh cloves of garlic provide a pungent and slightly spicy flavor that is contrasted by the refreshing cucumber and herby dill.
-Altogether, this dip is so addictive and I have been putting it on everything lately.
-Even crispy/salty baked potatoes (SO good!).
+Altogether, this dip is so addictive and I have been putting it on everything lately, even these crispy roasted potatoes (SO good!).

 I buy raw, unsalted cashews in the bulk section of my grocery store and store them in my refrigerator in a large mason jar that is airtight.
-In the refrigerator cashews can last up to six months.
-They can actually last up to a year if you store them in your freezer.

 Should I Soak My Cashews for Vegan Tzatziki Sauce?